 If you discover that your dog can’t get enough bananas, you can pick up some all-natural banana chips (sans additional sugar) or even make your own banana chips at home—these treats are easy to bring along on hikes or other outdoor adventures, and they also make great rewards to use during training.
 On a hot summer day, your dog will likely go bananas for some frozen slices as another tasty treat.

 The banana's mashable texture means that your pet’s kibble can, on occasion, be topped with fresh banana, or if your dog is a Kong fan, then either frozen or unfrozen mashed banana can be used as a filling.
-You can also mix banana with other pet-friendly human foods like peanut butter (just be sure it’s a variety that does not contain xylitol, a known toxin) as a special treat for your four-legged friend, or bake up your own special at-home treats with ingredients like ripe banana, apple, sweet potatoes, and peanut butter.
+You can also mix banana with other pet-friendly human foods like peanut butter as a special treat for your four-legged friend, or bake up your own special at-home treats with ingredients like a ripe banana, apple, sweet potatoes, and peanut butter.